Hartsville, South Carolina: History

 The area surrounding Hartsville was once home to several Native American tribes, including the Pee Dee, Catawba, Chicora, Edisto, Sane, and Chicora-Waccamaw, who inhabited the region until European settlers arrived.

 Hartsville's first settlement began around 1760.
 The town is named for Captain Thomas E. Hart, who eventually owned most of the land in the community.
 Hart started a successful mercantile business, but lost his business and his land during the economic depression of 1837–1838.

 In 1845, Thomas Hart's son, John Lide Hart, purchased 495 acre of land in what is now downtown Hartsville from Colonel Law.
 John Hart went on to establish a carriage factory, steam-powered saw mill, grist mill, general store, and Hartsville Baptist Church.
 Caleb Coker purchased the carriage factory for his son James Lide Coker in 1855.

 James Lide Coker came to Hartsville in 1857 with plans to implement new farming methods he had learned at Harvard College.
 This was interrupted by the start of the Civil War, in which he became a major for the Confederacy.
 He returned to Hartsville injured and found that his plantation was in shambles.
 He planned to reconstruct his plantation and bring prosperity to the town of Hartsville.
-Major Coker established Welsh Neck High School, which later became Coker College.
+Major Coker established Welsh Neck High School, which later became Coker University.
 He also established a seed company, oil mill, fertilizer plant, the Coker and Company General Store, a bank, and the Southern Novelty Company, now known as Sonoco Products Company.
 Even with his own successes in business, Coker and his family were unable to convince other business owners in the area to build a railroad spur, so they decided to build their own, which became the Hartsville Railroad, completed in 1889.

 The Town of Hartsville received its first charter on December 11, 1891, during a period of bustling economic activity and growth.

 The railroad eventually became part of the South Carolina Central Railroad, and the Southern Novelty Company and Carolina Fiber Company merged to form Sonoco Products Company.
 Sonoco eventually expanded to a global scale and became a Fortune 500 company.

+1968 Hartsville two-car collision

+At approximately 11:30 PM on Saturday, December 21, 1968, three young men were travelling northbound along South Carolina Highway 151 in a 1964 model car when as they were attempting to negotiate a "blind" curve, their vehicle suddenly merged into the opposite lane, causing a head-on collision with a 1965 model car that was driving southbound carrying five other young men.
+While seven of the eight victims were pronounced dead at the scene of the accident, a 17-year-old boy was the only survivor despite being severely injured.
+The county's worst auto accident in its history sent shockwaves across South Carolina and across the country.

+In an investigation made and concluded by the Darlington County Police Department, the primary cause of the accident was the driver's failure of judgement via speeding and failing to negotiate a curve.